mfatima05/VMI-Tool-Final/README.md

 •	Snapshot Management: Take snapshots of the VM and restore them if needed.<br>

-•	Logging: Log all activity for auditing purposes.<br>

 •	Malware Analysis: Scan files and directories for malware using ClamAV.<br>

-•	GUI and CLI Interface: Use either a command-line interface or a graphical user interface for interaction.<br>
+•	GUI Interface: Use a graphical user interface for interaction.<br>

 <h2>Project Structure</h2>